nabeelshan78/facenet-face-recognition/README.md

 ---

-## 🙌 Acknowledgments

-This project stands on the shoulders of giants.
-Special thanks to:

-* **FaceNet:** For the groundbreaking work on face embeddings and the pre-trained model.
-* **TensorFlow & Keras:** The powerful deep learning framework used for model implementation.
-* **Streamlit:** For making it incredibly easy to build beautiful and interactive web applications with Python.
-* **PIL (Pillow):** For robust image processing capabilities.
-* **NumPy:** For efficient numerical operations.

----

-## 🧑‍💻 Developed By
+🧑‍💻 Developed By

-This robust application has been meticulously developed by me, a passionate and aspiring AI/ML Engineer and a third-year undergraduate in Software Engineering at NUST Islamabad.
-This project showcases my dedication to building high-impact solutions and my commitment to advancing my skills in AI/ML.
-I am excited to continue contributing to the field through practical applications and research.
+Crafted with passion and precision by Nabeel Shan, a third-year Software Engineering undergraduate at NUST Islamabad and an aspiring AI/ML Engineer.
+This project reflects my dedication to solving real-world problems through deep learning and computer vision, and demonstrates my ongoing commitment to mastering the field of Artificial Intelligence.
+I am continuously working to contribute through impactful projects, research, and practical innovation.